NathanVaughn/powerpanel-business-docker/README.md

 The default username and password is `admin` and `admin`.

-Set ENABLE_LOGGING=true if you want to retain the standard output and error from the two PowerPanel daemons, ppbd and ppbwd.
-But make sure to delete these logs periodically. **There is nothing keeping these files from filling your storage.** These logs will take up about 4 MiB per hour, or about 90 MiB per day.
+Set the environment variable `ENABLE_LOGGING` to `true` if you want to retain the standard output and error from the two PowerPanel daemons, `ppbd` and `ppbwd`.
+But make sure to delete these logs periodically.
+**There is nothing keeping these files from filling your storage.**
+These logs will take up about 4 MiB per hour, or about 90 MiB per day.

 ### USB Devices

 If you're using the `local` or `both` tag, the Docker image will need to be able to access the UPS as a USB device.
 There are two ways to accomplish this:

-**Option #1:** You could give the container access to the entire usb bus by sharing `/dev/usb` (and possibly `/dev/bus/usb` on some distributions).
+**Option #1:** You could give the container access to the entire USB bus by sharing `/dev/usb` (and possibly `/dev/bus/usb` on some distributions).
 To do this in a `docker run` command, you would add `--device=/dev/usb:/dev/usb` (and possibly `--device=/dev/bus/usb:/dev/bus/usb`) to your command.
 See